Belief Acquisition as Stochastic Filtering: Modelling Epidemic Processes on Contact Networks

 For each experiment, we have concentrated on presenting a setup for which the corresponding filtering algorithm works satisfactorily rather than trying to optimize its performance; the experimental results could all be improved by adjusting the relevant parameter values.
-However, for some algorithms, especially 9 and 12, finding a setup for which the algorithm did work satisfactorily was not straightforward.
+However, for Algorithm 12 especially, finding a setup for which the algorithm did work satisfactorily was not straightforward.
 Sometimes apparently minor changes in the setup caused the algorithm to perform poorly.

 Table~\ref{tab:dataset} gives the set of contact networks for which experiments were conducted.
 Note that {\tt AS-733} and {\tt AS-122} are {\em dynamic} contact networks.
 For reasons of space, only a fraction of the set of experiments that were carried out are reported in this paper.
-The complete set of experimental results can be found at \url{https://github.com/cdawei/filters}.
+The complete set of experimental results can be found in the GitHub repository.